pyrypiironen/wolt_2024/README.md

 ### delivery_fee_calculator

-The main functionality of application has build in `delivery_fee_calculator`.
+The main functionality of the application is built in `delivery_fee_calculator`.

-It takes in the Request_Payload and using values of the payload to calculate the correct delivery fee.
+It takes in the Request_Payload and uses the values of the payload to calculate the correct delivery fee.

 <details>
-<summary>Click here to see code.</summary>
+<summary>Click here to see the code.</summary>

 ```python
 def delivery_fee_calculator(Request_Payload):